sbaik97/surfs_up/README.md

 # Challenge

-Seasonal weather analysis for Oahu island based on a comparison of precipitation and temperature between June and December from 2010 to 2017 across all observation stations.
+Temperature analysis of Oahu island for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Project Process:

+1. Using Python, Pandas functions and methods, and SQLAlchemy, we will filter the date column of the  Measurements table in the  hawaii.sqlite database to retrieve all the temperatures for the month of June.
+Then, convert those temperatures to a list, create a DataFrame from the list, and generate the summary statistics.

+2. filter the date column of the Measurements table in the hawaii.sqlite database to retrieve all the temperatures for the month of December.

+### Results

 - **Determine key statistical data about the month of June.**